 As mentioned, banks only provide secure loans.
 And if you’ve applied for a bank loan in the past or know someone who has, then you’re aware that it’s a very long process – one that can easily last for several months.
 For most borrowers, this excessive waiting period is just not acceptable.
 The expense that they need to cover won’t wait, or the opportunity they need to seize won’t be available.

-Unsecured loans, however, are a completely different story.
+Unsecured loan funding, however, are a completely different story.
 Your online application is reviewed within 48 hours, and upon approval the funding is in your account within a matter of days.

 - Much Easier to Get

-Even if you can tolerate waiting months for a secured bank loan to materialize, then there’s another problem on the horizon, and this one is much bigger: getting a bank loan in the first place is harder than it has ever been.
-That’s because banks are taking on zero risk, and they’re typically only approving loans for borrowers with perfect (or near perfect) credit scores, and at least two years of credit history.
+Even if you can wait months for a secured bank loan to materialize, then there’s another problem on the horizon, and this one is much bigger: getting a bank loan in the first place is harder than it has ever been.
+That’s because banks are taking on very little risk, and they’re typically only approving loans for borrowers with perfect (or near perfect) credit scores, and at least two years of credit history.